remexre/ableC-skeleton/lib/README.md

-This is the directory where the extension's shared library is placed.
+This extension includes the source files for the shared library.